SKarr07/NeuRNAseq-project/README.md

-# Transcriptional heterogeneity of neutrophils in steady state: a meta-analysis (Journal and authors)
+# Transcriptional heterogeneity of neutrophils in steady state: a meta-analysis (add Journal and authors)

 ## Description
 Works containing samples that followed all the inclusion criteria were selected to proceed with rawdata downloading, processing and analysis.

 ## Citing
-APA format citing and DOI: URL.
+Add APA format citing and DOI: URL.

 ## Pipeline